Let’s be clear. You don’t need existing email lists to launch blockbuster email campaigns that generate word of mouth.

 Step #1: Network and Leverage Your Closest Allies

-Harry’s had only 12 employees when they started.
-And that includes the two founders — Jeff Raider and Andy Katz-Mayfield.
+Harry’s had only 12 employees when they started, including the two founders, Jeff Raider and Andy Katz-Mayfield.

-According to Jeff, they had spent some time gathering emails from people they know.
-Before their pre-launch week, founders of Harry’s talked to more than 100 people, in person.
-And every time they spoke to people at meetings and events about the project, they collect their email addresses.
+According to Jeff, they had spent some time gathering emailsfrom people they knew.
+Before their pre-launch week, the founders of Harry’s talked to more than 100 people in person.
+And every time they spoke to people at meetings and events about the project, they collected their email addresses.

 It’s vital that you leverage your existing network.

-Your closest allies might be the one who’d care enough to drive your message like it’s theirs.
+Your closest allies might be the ones who’d care enough to drive your message like it’s theirs.
 In Jeff’s words,

 “More than 200 participants referred more than 50 of their friends, achieving the highest tier reward.
 These were largely people who were close to us with large followings or access to companies that sent out blasts on our behalf.”